chrisgrieser/nvim-rip-substitute/README.md

 	+ No more dealing with delimiters.
 - **Sensible defaults**: entire buffer (`%`), all matches in a line (`/g`), case-sensitive (`/I`).
-- Can substitute only in a **range**, with visual emphasis of the range
+- Can substitute only in a **range**, with visual emphasis of the range.
 - **History** of previous substitutions.
 - **Performant**: In a file with 5000 lines and thousands of matches, still performs *blazingly fast.™*